• Skip to primary navigation

 • Store the uncooked rice in the refrigerator.
 It will be fresh for a month (this is why I buy in smaller five-pound bags as opposed to a ten-pound bag)

-• Take advantage of their website - it has much valuable (and interesting!) information like details on degrees of rice polishing and the correct way to cook rice.
+• Take advantage of their website - it has valuable (and interesting!) information like details on degrees of rice polishing and the correct way to cook rice.

 INFO: The Rice Factory | 955 Kawaiahao Street, Honolulu, Hawaii 96814 | (808) 800-1520 | the-rice-factory-honolulu.square.site